 • A fresh wave of global risk-aversion trade underpinned JPY’s safe-haven status.

-• The USD fails to build on/preserve early gains and added to the selling pressure.
+• A modest USD retracement from 2-month tops added to the selling pressure.

 Technical levels to watch

 A follow-through recovery beyond the 112.20 level is likely to get extended towards the 112.65-70 region, above which the pair is likely to make a fresh attempt towards reclaiming the 113.00 handle.
 On the flip side, the 111.80-75 zone might continue to protect the immediate downside and is closely followed by 100-day SMA support near the 111.55 region, which if broken might turn the pair vulnerable to extend its downfall in the near-term.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.

 If not otherwise explicitly mentioned in the body of the article, at the time of writing, the author has no position in any stock mentioned in this article and no business relationship with any company mentioned.
 The author has not received compensation for writing this article, other than from FXStreet.